What exactly is a Tenancy Agreement?

 Who is meant by PAYPAL?

-PAYPAL is used to process all types of Credit card transactions.PAYPAL is well known for providing extremely high levels of physical and internet security.
-This is imperative to make sure that sensitive and confidential credit/debit card information should never be compromised.
+PAYPAL is used to process all types of Credit card transactions.PAYPAL is well known for providing exceptionally high physical and internet security levels.

 What are my options if I do not want to use all the mentioned terms in the contract?